SamHCoco/Design-Patterns/README.md

 It is typically used when we need to perform multiple different operations on the same object.

+##### Builder
+This pattern is used when we need to instantiate complex objects, such as an object with *large number of fields to be initialized* upon instantiation.

+The aim of this pattern is to separate the construction of an object from its internal representation, by having a separate **'Builder'** class handle the object's construction (instantiation).
+This Builder class allows for a high degree of user control during an object's creation, allowing the same process to create different representations of the complex object.

 ### Structural Design Patterns

 ##### Adapter